Our Board

 Saqhib Ali - Non Executive Director*

-He has worked across Europe, USA and Asia and lived in France for two years.
-He has extensive experience from blue chip organisations and non-financial general management roles with Lloyds Banking Group, Asahi, Volvo Group, Computer Technologies and British Airways.
+Saqhib has worked across Europe, USA and Asia and lived in France for two years.
+He has extensive experience from blue chip organisations and non-financial general management roles with bp, Lloyds Banking Group, Asahi, Volvo Group, Computer Technologies and British Airways.

-Saqhib began his career as an Auditor with Deloitte and Internal Auditor with Hertz and has held previous roles as Financial Director, Financial Controller and Analyst.
-He is passionate about getting behind the numbers; and supporting and challenging the Executive.
+Saqhib began his career as an Auditor with Deloitte and Internal Auditor with Hertz and has held previous roles as Finance & HR Director, Financial Controller and Senior Analyst.
+He is passionate about getting behind the numbers, and supporting and challenging the Executive.

 Robin Burgess - Non Executive Director*

-Robin took retirement from his CEO role at Northampton Hope Centre in June 2022, an organisation which helps people experiencing acute problems of disadvantage and marginalisation, including homelessness, addiction, and mental health.
+Robin took retirement from his CEO role at Northampton Hope Centre in June 2022.
+An a result of working for an organisation that helps people experiencing acute problems of disadvantage and marginalisation, including homelessness, addiction, and mental health, he has extensive experience with leading the improvement of issues such as substance misuse and healthcare quality.

-With extensive experience in substance misuse and healthcare quality improvement, Robin has also worked at the regional and national level including time in the Home Office, as Head of Intelligence for NHS England London region and Chief Executive of the Healthcare Quality Improvement Partnership (HQIP) which commissions all national clinical audit programmes and promotes clinical audit.
-Robin has prior Trustee experience and until this month was Chair of FAAWN West Northants local food alliance, which he set up.
+Robin has also worked at regional and national levels.
+This includes time in the Home Office as Head of Intelligence for NHS England London region, and Chief Executive of the Healthcare Quality Improvement Partnership (HQIP), which commissions all national clinical audit programmes and promotes clinical audit.
+Robin also has Trustee experience and was Chair of FAAWN West Northants local food alliance, an organisation he established.

 Tim Harrison - Associate Non Executive Director